kwonus/NUPhone/NUPhone.md

 1) [The 44 Phonemes in English (dyslexia-reading-well.com)](https://www.dyslexia-reading-well.com/44-phonemes-in-english.html)
 2) [ipa-dict/en_US.txt at master · open-dict-data/ipa-dict · GitHub](https://github.com/open-dict-data/ipa-dict/blob/master/data/en_US.txt)

 Sources found herein will utilize these two tables for NUPhone-generation from English strings.
 From here, it gets interesting for the trained linguist.
 Obviously, each NUPhone character (i.e. subset of IPA) can be expressed as a feature-vector.
 Moreover, these feature vectors can be utilized to mathematically calculate sound similarity.
-We will tweak the H&T algorithm to account for phonemic similarity: replace discrete Boolean character-by-character comparisons with phoneme-by-phoneme similarity metrics.
+I will tweak the H&T algorithm to account for phonemic similarity: replace discrete Boolean character-by-character comparisons with phoneme-by-phoneme similarity metrics.
 This is not entirely unlike this open-source effort by Microsoft Research:

 https://github.com/Microsoft/PhoneticMatching